linode/docs/docs/guides/security/monitoring/twilio-email-notifications-imap/index.md

 - '[email — An email and MIME handling package — Python 3.10.2 documentation](https://docs.python.org/3/library/email.html)'
 ---

 By default, Linode sends system notifications via email.
-For example, email notifications are delivered when Linode computed instances are rebooted, when they receive hardware maintenance, and when they exceed a CPU usage threshold.
+For example, email notifications are delivered when Linode Compute Instances are rebooted, when they receive hardware maintenance, and when they exceed a CPU usage threshold.
 You may also want to receive these notifications via text message.
 This guide shows how to set up a custom script that auto-forwards email notifications to text message.

 The auto-forwarding system leverages the API of Twilio, a cloud communications service, along with the IMAP protocol for email.
 The instructions in this guide focus on how to parse Linode email notifications, but they could be adapted to email from other services as well.